 Data faces many digital and physical threats.
 Cyber attacks, security breaches, system data loss, and viruses are examples of digital threats.
 Physical hazards include theft, vandalism, power supply issues, natural disasters, accidents, and errors.

 In the instance of either physical or digital damage, an essential part of your disaster recovery plan is a recovery site, sometimes known as a backup site.
-While physical data centres were once a common backup choice in recovery planning, more and more businesses are now looking to cloud-based solutions, which offer increased agility and scalability.
+While physical data centres were once a common backup choice in recovery planning, more and more businesses are now looking to cloud disaster recovery software, which offers increased agility and scalability.
 Cloud-based backup options also significantly mitigate the likelihood that physical risks will threaten your business’s data.

 However, eliminating physical risk is only one of the many reasons why cloud-based solutions have become such a popular choice.